fnagel/generic-gallery/Documentation/Configuration/Typoscript/Index.rst

 =======================

-Feel free to use the constant editor (go to: module template, root page, constant editor, beautyofcode) to edit this settings.
+Feel free to use the constant editor (go to: module template, root page, constant editor, generic_gallery) to edit this settings.
 Add a TypoScript template to overwrite these settings at any point in your site tree(s).